Eli Waters, Queensland: Education

 Xavier Catholic College is a Catholic primary and secondary (Prep-12) school for boys and girls at 1 Wide Bay Drive (25.2863°S 152.8050°E).
 In 2017, the school had an enrolment of 1,065 students with 82 teachers (75 full-time equivalent) and 49 non-teaching staff (33 full-time equivalent).

-The nearest public primary schools are in neighbouring Pialba and Uraween.
-The nearest public secondary school is in Pialba.
+The nearest government primary school is Yarrilee State School in neighbouring Uraween to the south.
+The nearest government secondary school is Hervey Bay State High School in neighbouring Pialba to the east.